 PG: Because it doesn’t smell like a garage door!
 (Laughs)

-PG: I think it’s more ambiguous with me like with orange for example; sometimes it’s the word and sometimes it’s the idea of an orange.
-It can be a very abstract thing or it could be a strong idea so that it can only be what it is and nothing else.
+PG: I think it’s more ambiguous with me; with orange for example, sometimes it’s the word and sometimes it’s the idea of an orange.
+It can be a very abstract thing or it could be a strong idea–so that it can only be what it is and nothing else.
 There are certain smells that are instantly recognizable or that can be pulled out of wine even though they’re intermingled with other stuff.
 But with cinnamon I don’t see a cinnamon stick or spice jar on the shelf or in a drawer.
 I don’t see a cinnamon tree either but I might see the word in my head.

 TG: I’m just trying to figure your sequence; what you do.
 If I had to be you what would I do to recognize cinnamon?